ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 For more information about creating virtual server instances from the CLI, see [Creating virtual server instances from the CLI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=cli).
 For more information about the commands that are used for increasing boot volume size, see the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-### Increase capacity of an existing boot volume from the CLI
+### Increasing the capacity of an existing boot volume from the CLI
 {: #expand-existing-boot-vol-cli}

 From the CLI, locate the boot volume that you want to expand.
 You can use the `ibmcloud is volumes` command filter the results by specifying the resource group.
 Also, if you know the name or ID of the instance, you can view instance details and get information about the boot volume.